AlexKarlsen/rticonnextdds-connector/README.md

 that from you using a nice JavaScript wrapper.
 We tested with node v8.7.0; it should work also with lower versions.
  * **Python**: here we use [ctypes](https://docs.python.org/2/library/ctypes.html) to call our native functions; of course, everything is hidden in a nice Python wrapper.
 We tested with both Python 2.7.14 and Python 3.6.3
  * **Lua**: (Lua version 5.1) we have been supporting Lua in our [RTI Prototyper](https://community.rti.com/downloads/experimental/rti-prototyper-with-lua) for a while now.
-Check more information on our [blog](http://blogs.rti.com/tag/lua/) or in the [Getting Started Guide](https://community.rti.com/rti-doc/510/ndds.5.1.0/doc/pdf/RTI_CoreLibrariesAndUtilities_Prototyper_GettingStarted.pdf).
+Check more information on our [blog](http://blogs.rti.com/tag/lua/) or in the [Getting Started Guide](https://community.rti.com/static/documentation/connext-dds/5.3.1/doc/manuals/connext_dds/prototyper/RTI_ConnextDDS_CoreLibraries_Prototyper_GettingStarted.pdf).
 Also, stay tuned: a version that can be used directly with the standard Lua interpreter is coming ...
  * **C**: for the native code lovers, we have header files so you can call the RTI Connector API directly in your C application; that's how the RTI Prototyper is implemented.
 The Lua version used is 5.1.

 ### Platform support
 We are building our library for a few architectures only.
 Check them out [here](https://github.com/rticommunity/rticonnextdds-connector/tree/master/lib).
 If you need another architecture.

 **Windows Note**: For Node.js, we tested on Win10 64 bit.
 We notice that npm works best with VS Express 2013.
-Feel free to ask questions on the [RTI Community forum](https://community.rti.com/forums/technical-questions) for more details.
+Feel free to ask questions on the [RTI Community forum](https://community.rti.com/forums/technical-questions) or contact [RTI Support](https://support.rti.com) for more details.

 If you want to check the version of the libraries, run the following command: